» Ceramic Magnets (Ferrite)

-Buy Ceramic magnets on-line today.
-Magnetshop.com carries a wide range of ceramic disc, block (rectangular & square), and ring magnets, available in a wide range of shapes and sizes.
-Ceramic magnets (also known as "Ferrite" magnets) are part of the permanent magnet family, and they are the lowest cost hard magnets available today.
+Buy ceramic magnets on-line today.
+Magnetshop.com carries a large inventory of ceramic disc, block (rectangular & square), and ring magnets, available in a wide range of shapes and sizes.
+Ceramic magnets (also known as "Ferrite" magnets) are part of the permanent magnet family, and the lowest cost, hard magnets available today.

-We also custom manufacture ceramic magnets to fit your custom specifications.
-Just let us know what you are looking for by sending us a request for quote or contact us today.
-Our team of experienced engineers will work with you to determine the most economical way of providing you with what you need.
+We can also custom manufacture ceramic magnets to fit your exact specifications using our in-house global manufacturing facilities and experienced team of engineers.
+Just let us know what you are looking for by sending us a request for quote or contact us today, and we'll work with you to determine the most economical way of providing you with what you need.

-What are the main characteristics of ceramic magnets?
-Ceramic magnets are medium in magnetic strength, can be used at fairly high temperatures, and are low cost making them ideal for applications such as automotive sensors, magnetic separators, craft projects, badge holders, latches, display boards, science projects, toys, games & more. (top)
+What are the main characteristics for ceramic magnets?
+Ceramic magnets are medium in magnetic strength, and can be used at fairly high temperatures.
+They are low cost, making them ideal for applications such as automotive sensors, magnetic separators, craft projects, badge holders, latches, display boards, science projects, toys, games & more. (top)

 What grades & shapes are available for ceramic magnets?
-Grades 5 (most commonly used) through 8 are available in disc, rectangle (block) & ring shapes, and can be custom manufactured to meet your specialty requirements. (top)
+Grades 5 (most commonly used) through 8 are available in disc, block (block) & ring shapes, and can be custom manufactured to meet your specialty requirements. (top)

-► What are some common applications for ceramic magnets? craft projects, refrigerator magnets, badge holders, latches, display boards, loudspeakers, security systems, motors, generators & alternators, lifting magnets, eddy current devices, brakes, clamps, switches & relays, sweeper magnets, science projects, toys, games, motors, magnetic couplings, POP displays, advertising giveaways, promotional items, novelties & more. (top)
+What are some common applications for ceramic magnets?
+Common applications for ceramic magnets include raft projects, refrigerator magnets, badge holders, latches, display boards, loudspeakers, security systems, motors, generators & alternators, lifting magnets, eddy current devices, brakes, clamps, switches & relays, sweeper magnets, science projects, toys, games, motors, magnetic couplings, POP displays, advertising giveaways, promotional items, novelties & more. (top)

 What are some bonding applications for ceramic magnets?
 Ceramic magnets are often assembled into products using "superglues" such as Loctite 325 or other epoxies.
-Always ensure that bonding surfaces are clean and dry prior to bonding. (top)
+Please always ensure that bonding surfaces are clean and dry prior to bonding. (top)

-► What safety precautions should be taken into consideration when working with ceramic magnets?
-Ceramic Magnets are hard & brittle, and can chip or break if dropped or snapped together so please take special care when handling these magnets! (top)
+What safety precautions should be taken into consideration when working with ceramic magnets?
+Ceramic Magnets are hard & brittle, and they can chip or break if dropped or snapped together, so please take special care when handling these magnets! (top)

 Click here for: